-But there are practical limits, specially for systems with very long lengths.
+But there are practical limits, specially for systems with very long length.
 Heat inleak reduction can be reached by a special arrangement of spacer and insulation material.
 Different designs have been developed and tested.
 Several tests have been done to find the best way of insulation depending on application.
+We think we will reduce the heat inleak of these cryogenic envelopes by 50% up to the end of this year.